mizkulg/drivers/README.txt

  * get the Alazar drivers, Anaconda, Qcodes and
  * the IBM software up and running.
  *
+ * @section DESCRIPTION
- * @section Read through this README file to make sure
+ * Read through this README file to make sure
- * everything is gets installed correctly.
+ * everything gets installed correctly.
 After
  * running the script and items in this file, the user
  * should have everything to run Qcodes and the IBM
  * software.
 Be sure to follow all commands and run